 Tacos are my “single girl” food.
 You know, the food that you make whenever your partner, kids, or roommates are out of town and you get to sit down and be really honest about what you and only you feel like eating?
 I never tire of them and am always looking for ways to amp up my taco game.

 But if for some reason you’re sharing, these jackfruit tacos are a saucy, lick-your-fingers addition to the weeknight roster for the vegans and non-vegans in your life.
-They’re ready in less than thirty minutes, and couldn’t be simpler to pull together—it’s more assembling than cooking, really.
+They’re ready in fewer than 30 minutes, and couldn’t be simpler to pull together—it’s more assembling than cooking, really.

-If you’re not familiar with jackfruit, it’s a large fruit that’s thought to be indigenous to India, and today grows in tropical regions such as Southeast Asia and Brazil.
-It can be purchased frozen in its ripe, sweet form and used in dessert recipes or smoothies, or you can find it in its young green, unripe form packaged in cans.
+If you’re not familiar with jackfruit, it’s a large fruit that’s thought to be indigenous to India.
+Today, it grows in tropical regions, such as Southeast Asia and Brazil.
+It can be purchased frozen in its ripe, sweet form and used in dessert recipes or smoothies, or you can find it in its young green unripe form, packaged in cans.

 Both are edible, but they’re not interchangeable per se.
 For today's recipe, we're focusing on unripe canned jackfruit.

-Canned jackfruit is available at most Asian grocery stores, well-stocked grocery stores with a natural foods focus (such as Whole Foods), Trader Joe’s, or Amazon.
+Canned jackfruit is available at most Asian grocery stores and well-stocked grocery stores with a natural-foods focus (such as Whole Foods, Trader Joe’s, or Amazon).

 Be sure to buy canned unripe, green or young jackfruit for this recipe.
 (Ripe jackfruit is sweeter and has a different texture; it won’t work in this recipe.)

 After removing it from the can, give the pieces of jackfruit a good rinse to remove that briny, salty flavor.

 Next, shred your jackfruit before starting to cook.
 Take the larger canned chunks and simply use your fingers or a fork to shred them, much like you would pulled pork or chicken, or canned tuna, which it loosely resembles.